alejovargas/astrogon/src/content/docs/the-arcane/deities.md

 title: Deities
 description: A guide to the deities of the arcane, their domains, and blessings bestowed upon followers.
 image: "@assets/docs/the-arcane/deities/cover.jpg"
 imageAlt: Painting of an important looking woman
 pubDate: 2024-12-02
 modDate: 2024-12-02
+draft: true
 ---

 The arcane deities govern the mysteries of magic, knowledge, and the unseen threads that weave the world together.
 Their influence is subtle yet profound, and their blessings are sought by mages, scholars, and truth-seekers.